axibase/atsd-use-cases/tutorials/calculated-values/README.md

 Replicate and modify the FRED [CPI visualization](https://fred.stlouisfed.org/series/CPIAUCSL#0) using **ChartLab**.

-Modify the FRED visualization by clicking **EDIT GRAPH** and selecting the desired transformation.
+Modify the FRED visualization by clicking **EDIT GRAPH** and selecting a transformation.
 To learn more about how any of the metrics are calculated from the underlying data, [What Formulas are Used to Calculate Growth Rates?](https://fredhelp.stlouisfed.org/fred/data/understanding-the-data/formulas-calculate-growth-rates/) provides information about the underlying mathematics.

 A brief tutorial on data modification in the FRED interface is shown below: